 - Place the veal cutlets into the warm skillet.
 Sear for about 2 minutes.

 - Flip the cutlets.
-Cook another minute.
-Internal temperature of the veal should be 160 degrees.
+Cook another minute, the internal temperature of the veal should be 160°F.

 - Remove veal from the skillet.
 Set aside on a plate.

 How to Make White Wine Lemon Sauce

 - If there is no oil left in the skillet, add a teaspoon of avocado oil.
 The heat should be medium-high.